jcwons/jcwons.github.io/readme.md

 ### NYC Taxi Insights Unraveling Patterns and Optimization Strategies
 **Objective**: Maximise revenue for a taxi company in NYC.

-**Results**: By minimising the wait time of drivers through smart routing after the dropoff, the revenue per driver can be increased on average by 20%.
+**Results:** By minimising the wait time of drivers through smart routing after the dropoff, the revenue per driver can be increased on average by 20%.
 Leading to a revenue increase of 20% for the company.

-**Techniques**: Using the extremely large data set with timestamps and geospatial data, I identified busy areas via clustering and engineered the most important feature of wait time.
+**Techniques:** Using the extremely large data set with timestamps and geospatial data, I identified busy areas via clustering and engineered the most important feature of wait time.
 The fare is predicted using XGBoost.

-*tools*
+*Tools*
 <html lang="en">
 <head>
     <meta charset="UTF-8">